Whether you’re the groom, best man or Father of the bride, these tips will help you give the perfect wedding speech…

 Avoid the temptation to over-do it with the old dutch courage, and stick to one or two drinks maximum before your speech.
 Wait until after your speech before hitting the bar and then let the party begin!

-Everyone wants you to succeed so try to relax and enjoy the experience.
+Remember you are surrounded by family and friends – everyone wants you to succeed so try to relax and enjoy the experience.